 Best Chicken Enchiladas Ever!

-- 1 cup onion, diced
+- 1 small white onion, peeled and diced

-- 1 (4 oz.) can chopped green chiles
+- 1 (4-ounce) can diced green chiles

 - 3 cups Mexican-blend shredded cheese